-The investment committee generally meets monthly to review prospective investments identified by the Advisor's investment team.
+The investment committee generally meets monthly to review prospective investments identified by the Advisor's investment team and monitors the performance of our investment portfolio.
 The investment committee's role is limited to providing oversight and guidance to compliment and supervise the Advisor's day-to-day management of our investment portfolio.
 Each member of the investment committee has a single vote and each member's vote counts equally.